danielsaidi/Sheeeeeeeeet/Readmes/Migration-Guide.md

 ## Action sheets are now created with menus

 `ActionSheet` was previously created with a list of `ActionSheetItem`s.
 However, with the new `Menu` and `MenuItem` models, it made no sense to keep the almost identical `ActionSheetItem`s around.
-As such, you must now create a menu with items, then use this menu to create an action sheet.
+Instead, you can now create a menu then use that menu to create an action sheet.

-For the most cases, this is as simple as rewriting this:
+For the most cases, it is as simple as rewriting this:

 ```swift
 let title = ActionSheetTitle(title: "Menu Title")